 - The practice had systems in place to keep all clinical staff up to date.
-Staff had access to guidelines from NICE and used this information to deliver care and treatment that met peoples' needs. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records. - The medical records and care plans we audited during the inspection were found to be comprehensive.
+Staff had access to guidelines from NICE and used this information to deliver care and treatment that met peoples' needs. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records. - We audited six sets of medical records during the inspection and found these to be satisfactory.